Fertilize for Healthier Plants

 How is Fertilizer Applied?

-• Liquid and powder fertilizers can be applied over a large area with a hose-end sprayer that attaches to a garden hose or, for small jobs, diluted with water in a watering can or bucket.
+- Liquid and powder fertilizers are applied over a large area with a hose-end sprayer that attaches to a garden hose.
+Or, for small jobs, diluted with water in a watering can or bucket.

 When Are Fertilizers Applied?

-• Grass needs fall feeding.
-Stop fertilizing after September 1, and roses by August 1.This allows the natural cycle of dormancy to take place rather than forcing growth that may not have time to harden off before winter.
+- Grass needs fall feeding.
+Stop fertilizing most plants after September 1, and roses by August 1.This allows the natural cycle of dormancy to take place rather than forcing growth that may not have time to harden off before winter.

 What’s Organic Fertilizer?